qihongl/learn-hippo/docs/learned_encoding/decision_log.md

 - The same hyperparameters will be frozen for confirmatory model seeds 100–114.
 - The per-seed output schema will gain a top-level aggregate-shaped `summary` before confirmatory execution; raw smoke records are preserved as originally written.

+## 2026-08-30 — Confirmatory configuration frozen

+- `configs/learned_encoding/reported.yaml` freezes model seeds 100–114, which do not
+  overlap exploratory seeds 0–2.
+- Training hyperparameters are copied unchanged from the three-seed exploratory configuration.
+- Confirmatory episode seeds begin at 4,000,000 and were not inspected during configuration selection.
+- The primary evaluation uses the four informative states.
+An OOD evaluation adds three reproducibly sampled null steps, making duration seven without adding a boundary input.
+- Forced endpoint, midpoint, dense, random, never, and causal displacement interventions are declared before confirmatory execution.
+- Bootstrap seed, sample count, and all quantitative success thresholds are stored directly in the configuration.